Sam Witwer

-Sam Witwer (born October 20, 1977) is an American actor.
+Sam Witwer (born October 20, 1977) is an American actor and voice actor.
 He is known for his roles as Crashdown in Battlestar Galactica, Davis Bloome in Smallville, Aidan Waite in Being Human, Mr. Hyde in Once Upon a Time, Ben Lockwood in Supergirl, and Rupert Chipping in Riverdale.

 Witwer has worked on numerous projects in the Star Wars franchise, having first provided his voice and likeness for Starkiller in the Star Wars: The Force Unleashed video game series.
 He later notably voiced Darth Maul in the television series Star Wars: The Clone Wars and Star Wars Rebels, as well as the film Solo: A Star Wars Story.
-He has also voiced the Son and Emperor Palpatine in The Clone Wars and Rebels, respectively.
+He has also voiced the Son in The Clone Wars and Emperor Palpatine in Rebels and various other projects respectively.
 Witwer portrayed protagonist Deacon St. John through motion capture for the video game Days Gone by Bend Studio.

 Early life

-Witwer was born on October 20, 1977, and grew up in Glenview, Illinois, a small suburb outside of Chicago.
+Witwer was born on October 20, 1977, and grew up in Glenview, Illinois, a suburb north of Chicago.
+Ever since he was a child, Witwer showed enthusiasm in other pursuits he enjoyed more than school.
+He spent his free time huddled over a computer, playing Dungeons and Dragons, or making music.

 He attended Glenbrook South High School, during which time he was involved in drama and theater classes, as well as being the lead singer of a high school band called "Love Plumber".
-He attended the Juilliard School for a time before moving to Los Angeles.
+After barely graduating high school, his parents made him apply to drama departments of various schools, until he was finally accepted to the Juilliard School.
+When he was 18 he became friends with fellow actor Glenn Howerton.

+After two years at Juilliard, Witwer got kicked out of school as he didn't take it seriously enough.
+He finally made the decision to pursue acting after asking actor Bruce Campbell for advice on the AOL website.